mitchsf/NTP2/README.md

 # NTP2

-A modern, non-blocking NTP client library for Arduino and ESP32-based boards, with support for Kiss-o'-Death (KoD) reporting.
+A modern, non-blocking, lightweight, NTP client library for Arduino and ESP32-based boards, with support for Kiss-o'-Death (KoD) reporting.

 ## 🔧 Features